Get used to the boxing odd couple: Canelo and Kovalev make Nov. 2 fight official

 Canelo and Kovalev: Respect box

-The pair briefly crossed paths once in 2012 at The Summit gym in Big Bear, California.
+The pair briefly crossed paths once in 2012 at The Summit Gym in Big Bear, California.
 Canelo and Kovalev have not seen each other in person since until Wednesday.
-Both expressed a rare and sincere respect for the other in interviews prior to their face off.
+Both expressed a rare and sincere respect for the other in interviews prior to their face-off.

-Kovalev said he considers Alvarez the best fighter he has faced – better than his foe Andre Ward.
+Kovalev said he considers Alvarez the best fighter he has faced – better than his longtime foe Andre Ward.
 “Canelo fighting everybody,” said Kovalev.
 “He has stamina, he has good legs, he has speed, he has IQ, everything.
 He’s mentally close to my mentality.
 He follows his dreams.
 He took a risk, took a risk to get everything.
 We first met in 2012, and I saw him again since then for the first time today.
 I was glad to see him, and him the same,” added Kovalev.

 “I consider Kovalev as one of the best in his division.
 He is a champion and he represents a great challenge for me.
 I don’t see it as pressure.
-I see it as motivation,” said Canelo.
+I see it as motivation,” said Alvarez.

 “You need to run risks in order to create history.
 It’s going to be a difficult fight for me, the most difficult of my profession.
 But to make history this is what you must do.”

 Still wrapping our minds around this boxing odd couple

 Canelo vs. Kovalev is the unexpected present boxing fans didn’t know they needed.
 Observers get five intense weeks to discuss strategy, styles, and potential outcomes.
 There is real meaning in this fight for both men in a win or in a loss.
 It’s fair to call it a career-making fight whatever happens.